What is ROPO analysis? Why you need it and how to conduct it

 - Find answers to these questions: Do ROPO buyers order through the website?
 What prevents them from initially placing an order on the site?
 How can you save on remarketing to these customers?

-How to combine online and offline data
+How to merge online and offline data

-We recommend combining data from your website, data on advertising campaign costs, and data from your CRM in Google BigQuery.
+We recommend merging data from your website, data on advertising campaign costs, and data from your CRM in Google BigQuery.
 To do this, you can use Power BI, Google Data Studio, Amazon Redshift, or some other tool.
 A small business can even export data to Google Sheets.
 However, you should understand that automated data processing can fail for unobvious and unexpected reasons.
 Therefore, you need to use a mechanism that works reliably and doesn’t distract you from looking for insights and applying data.

 Google BigQuery is good because, like any SaaS, it doesn’t require investment in hardware and makes it easy to combine data, regardless of the quantity.
 This means that as your data volume grows you won’t need to change all your requests and settings.
 And if you don’t have much data, then you won’t pay much to process it.